 The NDP actively promotes employment equity.
 Women, Black, Indigenous and racialized persons, persons with disabilities, 2SLGBTQI+, and anyone from equity seeking groups are strongly encouraged to apply for this position, and qualified applicants from these groups will be given priority.
 If you are a member of an equity-seeking group, you may choose to identify as such in your application.
 We are committed to an environment that is barrier free.
-If you require accommodation at any stage during the hiring process, please do not hesitate to contact the Human Resources Coordinator at ndphr@parl.gc.ca to arrange appropriate accommodation.
-If you are a member of an equity-seeking group, you may choose to identify as such in your application.
+If you require accommodation at during the hiring process, please contact Human Resources at ndphr@parl.gc.ca to arrange appropriate accommodation.